magneticio/vamp.io/content/about/_index.md

  feature requests to make Vamp even more awesome.

 ## Working at Vamp
-We're alway on the lookout for smart, talented and motivated people that love to work on products and understand real-world problems and how to solve them in the best possible way.
+We're always on the lookout for smart, talented and motivated people that love to work on products and understand real-world problems and how to solve them in the best possible way.
 If you would love to join our team and work on Vamp and related products, check our [open positions](/careers/) or get in [touch](/about/contact)!